How to Be Saved

 John 6:1-40 [This passage shows how Jesus again shows his love and power by feeding the 5,000 and walking on water, then he tells the disciples how he is the 'bread of life' (John 5:25-38) and talks about he who looks to the Son and believes in him will have eternal llife and be raised up on the last day.
 (John 6:40 and again in John 6:4-51 and again in John 6:53-59).
 Then many of Jesus disciples left him because they did not accept his teaching.
 (John 6:60-71)].

 John 10:1-42.
 [Jesus tells us how he is the Good Shepherd, and his sheep listen to his voice and follow him].
 (John 10:27).
 [Jesus tells us how he gives his sheep eternal life and no one can steal them away from God].
 (John 10:27-30)

 Luke 15:1-8 [Parable of the Lost lamb].

-Acts 26:16-18 [In these verses, Peter tells his story about what Jesus told him how people can be sanctified by faith in him].
+Acts 26:16-18 [In these verses, Peter tells his story about what Jesus told him how we can be sanctified by faith in him].

 Jesus is the only way to be saved!